 It may take the form of individual sessions, group sessions, class based programme, hydrotherapy or a combination of these.

 As children grow and develop their needs change and therefore the physiotherapy they require will also change.

 After school and during school holidays the Physiotherapist may visit the children and parents in their own homes to review equipment and therapy programmes.

 Physiotherapy is a partnership between therapist, parents, child and school.

 If you have any queries regarding your child’s physiotherapy please contact the physiotherapy department on 028 38326332

 Speech and Language Therapy

-This year we have one Speech and Language Therapist working in Ceara on a part-time basis, Mrs Debbie Cairns and Michelle O'Hagan.
-There are two Speech and Language Therapy Assistants, Miss Irene Hamilton and Mrs Marian Hagan and Mrs Sorcha Garvey who provides clerical support.
+This year we have one Speech and Language Therapist working in Ceara on a part-time basis, Mrs Debbie Cairns.
+There is one Speech and Language Therapy Assistant, Miss Irene Hamilton and Mr Alan Reid who provides clerical support.
 All staff are employed by the Southern Health and Social Care Trust.